devoverid/forum/README.md

 ------------
 - **Made with ❤️ by Alfian Dwi Nugraha .**
 - Thanks to <a href="http://devover.id">DevoverID</a>
-- Devover is open-sourced software licensed under the MIT license.
+- **Devover Forum** is open-sourced software licensed under the MIT license.